Summary

 User Role permissions

-It's important to note that the permissions specified in the OAuth Client represent the maximum possible access when a user connects to the relevant external application/integration - but the access that each specific user has in Planhat applies an additional limit on top of that.
+It's important to note that permissions specified in the OAuth Client represent the maximum possible access when a user connects to the relevant external application/integration - but the access that each specific user has in Planhat applies an additional limit on top of that.

 In Planhat, the access of each user is determined by Roles, which you configure in the "Settings" Global Tool.
 Data model permissions define access to Planhat data models, and portfolio permissions determine which Companies a user has access to.